 We received a warm welcome from our waitress and Lerato's assistant Bella at the door who offered us all a *Zobo clementine cocktail.
 As we waited for other guess to arrive we were treated to some canapés of black eye beans.

 Cocktails in hand we start to get to know our fellow cooks.
-Who were a vegan couple from Germany, a student on a gap year, an older curious Lebanese gentleman and two guest travelers from Hertfordshire.
+Who were a vegan couple from Germany, a student on a gap year, an older curious Lebanese gentleman and two guest travellers from Hertfordshire.
 I was therefore impressed that guests make the effort to support.
 Lerato Umah-Shaylor then gathered us round so that we could hear about her west African cooking journey, the menu, spices and unique west African produce.
 She was excited to share her recipes and cooking techniques with the group.
 We heard about where hear family come from and the direction she is going towards.
 She said this is about discovering new and exciting flavours.
 Our journey will be fun, entertaining and we will discover lots about west African cuisine you did not know about and this passion will be shared.
 Everyone should be able to enjoy, regardless of their dietary needs.

 Plant-based diets are gaining momentum.
 There are lots of recipes which West Africans use every day which are vegan and Lerato highlights these and her own creations at her vegan cooking class.